Which one is the best Gdansk beach?

-Gdansk is situated on the Baltic coast so when you’re here you should take the opportunity to see the sea.
+Gdansk is situated on the Baltic coast so when you’re here you should take the opportunity to see the beach and the Baltic Sea.
 Go swimming, sunbathing, watching the sunset or just have a walk on the beach.
-All that for free – there are no entry fees to enter any of the beaches.
+All that for free – there are no entry fees to enter any of Gdansk beaches.
 It’s impossible to tell which beach in Gdansk is the best.
-There are several places you can choose from and each of them has its advantages.
+There are several places you can choose from and each of them has its advantages, but all of them have nice, white sand.
 Here you can find some tips that will help you decide which beach you should go to.
 Let’s find the best beach in Gdansk for you.

 What are the rules on the beach in Poland?

-All the beaches in Gdansk are equipped with toilets and facilities to change into a swimsuit and toilets.
+All the beaches in Gdansk are equipped with facilities to change into swimsuits and toilets.
 So please, use them instead of going to the dunes – which is not allowed.
 It is also not allowed to bring animals to the beach, so if you happen to have your dog in Gdansk, he needs to stay at home.

 And one more important notice: before you enter the sea, pay attention to the colour of the flag on the beach.
-If it is white – there are lifeguards on the beach and you are allowed to go swimming.
+If it is white – there are lifeguards on the beach and you are allowed to go swimming (although if you come from the south of Europe, swimming in the Baltic Sea may be a cold experience).
 If it is red – you must stay away from the water.

-Jelitkowo and Brzezno are located side by side and they are the most popular beaches in Gdansk.
-The beach itself is narrow but just next to the beach there are wild pedestrian and bike paths and Ronald Reagan’s Park and Jelitkowo Park.
+Jelitkowo and Brzezno are located almost side by side, and they are the most popular beaches in Gdansk.
+Those Gdansk beaches are not as wide as Beach in Gdansk Stogi, but just next to the beach there are wide pedestrian and bike paths and Ronald Reagan’s Park and Jelitkowo Park.
 It’s a popular place for runners too.
 That’s the best beach in Gdansk for those who like lively places and don’t want to go to the remote parts of the city.
 Along the path, you can find plenty of bars and restaurants.
 There’s a pier in Brzezno, smaller than in Sopot but with a nice view and free of charge, so you can’t miss it.
-Usually, these beaches are overcrowded and you may spend a while finding a place to put your towel.
+Usually, these beaches are overcrowded and you may spend awhile finding a place to put your towel.

 By public transport